SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/smartrest-1.html.md

 MQTT currently does not support request/response.
 Therefore, if you send a request on the publish topic and receive a response on the subscribe topic, the client cannot securely match that they belong together.

-You can counter this limitation by designing the templates in a way that you never need to know what request triggered the response and the client automatically knows it by the messageId.
+You can counter this limitation by designing the templates in a way that you never need to know what request triggered the response, and the client automatically knows it by the **messageId**.